emielvanloon/student_research_topics/msc_litreview.md

 ### How is the relation between soil moisture, soil temperature and grazing intensity been described and/or modeled?

-We are interested in the relation between soil organic matter change and grazing, also considering mediating/moderating variables like standing plant biomass, species composition, soil properties and weather (mainly temperature and rainfall).
+One of the research focuses in the OVP is the relation between soil organic matter change and grazing, also considering mediating/moderating variables like standing plant biomass, species composition, soil properties and weather (mainly temperature and rainfall).
 We are conducting experiments at OVP to test the effect sizes of some expected relations in this system.
 As part of the evaluation of the experimental results, we will make comparisons findings from the scientific literature as well as existing models which include these interactions.
 The proposed literature study will help us to screen and evaluate the relevant literature systematically.